cloudfoundry-incubator/pat/README.md

 Run
 ==================================
+If you wish to run PATs as a Cloud Foundry app, please refer to the section in the beginning of this guide.

 To run this project, you will first need to go the "Setting up PATs" section.
 Afterwards, you can change into the pat directory and run: